-Academy of Trial Lawyers, Allegheny County; Allegheny County Bar Association, Member; Pennsylvania Bar Association, Member; Pennsylvania Trial Lawyers Association, Member
+Allegheny County Academy of Trial Lawyers, 2015 to present; Allegheny County Bar Association, Member; Pennsylvania Bar Association, Member; Pennsylvania Trial Lawyers Association, Member

 Some of my most rewarding cases:

-- One was a medical malpractice case involving a substantial jury verdict on behalf of the wife and three small children of a young father who went to a local hospital with chest pain and died the next morning, after being sent home from the hospital completely misdiagnosed.
+- One was a medical malpractice case involving a substantial jury verdict in Allegheny County obtained on behalf of the wife and three small children of a young father who went to a local hospital with chest pain and died the next morning, after being sent home from the hospital completely misdiagnosed.
 I still see the family on occasion and it is very rewarding to know that we were able to help the family go on without their husband and father.
-The children will be able to attend college and the mother at least does not have to worry about whether she can pay the bills.

 - Another was a workers’ compensation case involving a worker diagnosed with post-traumatic stress disorder after having been involved in the cleanup of the US Air Flight 427 crash scene in 1994.
-In addition to simply helping this individual by winning the case it was gratifying to me that while we were litigating the case the client had some testing done, which even the defense doctor had to admit provided objective evidence that the individual clearly had suffered a mental injury.
-Often these cases are not given credence by insurance companies, judges, employers, and even the public, so we were fortunate in this case that sophisticated testing demonstrate the veracity of my client’s problems.
+In addition to simply helping this individual by winning the case, the evidence we were able to develop was extremely gratifying.
+While we were litigating the case, the client had some testing done which even the defense doctor had to admit provided objective evidence that my client had suffered a mental injury.
+Often these cases are not given credence by insurance companies, judges, employers, and even the public, so we were fortunate in this case that sophisticated testing demonstrated the veracity of our client’s problems.

 - More recently, we were involved in a case which I believe shows the extraordinary lengths that this firm will go to represent a client.
-We were selecting a jury in Beaver County.
-Our client was the widow whose husband we believed was a victim of medical malpractice in connection with a misdiagnosis of the precursors of a stroke.
+Our client was the widow whose husband, we believed, was a victim of medical malpractice in connection with a misdiagnosis of the precursors of a stroke.
 The husband eventually suffered a fatal stroke.
-We objected to two jurors who had family members being treated by the defendant doctor, and one who was an employee of Heritage Valley Health System, which owned the physician’s practice.
-The Beaver County trial judge refused to strike these jurors.
+During jury selection, we objected to two jurors who had family members being treated by the defendant doctor, and one who was an employee of the entity which owned the physician’s practice.
+The trial judge refused to strike these jurors.
 Not surprisingly, we suffered an adverse jury verdict.
 We filed post trial motions with the trial judge, pointing out case law which we thought showed that his decision not to exclude the jurors was in error.
 The trial judge denied the motions.
 Then, we appealed to the Superior Court.
 After extensive legal briefings and oral argument, we lost a two- to-one decision in front of that Superior Court three judge panel.
 Because we felt strongly that we were correct, rather than give up, we petitioned for the full Superior Court to hear the case (known as “en banc”).
 Such petitions are rarely granted.
-Our’s was, and we moved on to a new round of the appeal process.
-After another round of extensive briefings and another oral argument, we finally prevailed by a six to two decision, winning a new trial for the client and establishing an important precedent for all victims of medical malpractice.
-(Video of this en banc argument is on our website).
+Fortunately, our petition was granted, and we moved on to a new round of the appeal process.
+After another round of extensive briefings and another oral argument, this time before an expanded eight-judge panel, we finally prevailed by a six to two margin, winning a new trial for the client and establishing an important precedent for all victims of medical malpractice.

 Your Free Case Evaluation